-At the CAPE-OPEN 2019 Annual Meeting, David KRONE, Erik ESCHE and Jens-Uwe REPKE from Technische Universität Berlin, together with Norbert ASPRION from BASF and Mirko SKIBOROWSKI from Technische Universität Dortmund will describe their experience using COBIA to make a CAPE-OPEN thermodynamic server accessible from a GAMS model.
+At the CAPE-OPEN 2019 Annual Meeting, David KRONE, Erik ESCHE and Jens-Uwe REPKE from Technische Universität Berlin, together with Norbert ASPRION from BASF and Mirko SKIBOROWSKI from Technische Universität Dortmund described their experience (access PDF here) using COBIA to make a CAPE-OPEN thermodynamic server accessible from a GAMS model.

 Summary supplied by the co-authors